threeequarter/rag-terminal/README.md

 - Verify Nexa server is running: Check http://127.0.0.1:18181

 ### "Failed to open badger database"
-- Check that `~/.rag-chat/db/` directory is accessible
+- Check that `~/.rag-chat/db/<chat-id>/` directory is accessible
-- Ensure no other instance is running
+- Ensure no other instance is accessing the same chat
-- Try deleting the database directory to start fresh
+- Close chat properly before opening another to avoid database locks

 ### "Embeddings API returned status 500"
 - Ensure the embedding model is loaded in Nexa